-- Is considered to be licensed, certified, or permitted in the requesting member jurisdiction for the duration of the emergency, drills, or exercises; - Is subject to legal limitations or conditions on the license, certificate, or other permit as prescribed in writing by chief executive officer of the requesting member jurisdiction.
+- Is considered to be licensed, certified, or permitted in the requesting member jurisdiction for the duration of the emergency, drill, or exercise - Is subject to legal limitations or conditions on the license, certificate, or other permit as prescribed in writing by the chief executive officer of the requesting member jurisdiction.

 The verification of credentials is the responsibility of the requesting jurisdiction.
-A Regional WAMAS Coordinator can help verify credentials to ease the burden on the requesting jurisdiction.